The Best Pre Workout Meal and Post Workout Meal

 If you are in full ketosis and use C8 oil before the workout, you should be fine for energy during your exercise.
 When you put yourself in ketosis, you will burn fats off your body when you run out of the ketones from the C8 oil.
 It also takes longer to burn off the energy from ketones.

-I have used C8 oil with whey protein as my pre-workout, and I still do half the time.
+I have used C8 oil with whey protein (kefir or yogurt) as my pre-workout, and I still do half the time.
 I can work out and still have plenty of energy after.
 C8 with a little bit of whey is the best pre-workout while cutting weight.
 (Half the time, I intermittent fast before my workout.
-I might skip eating before my workout for a week or two at a time but never after!)
+I might skip eating before my workout for a week or two at a time but I never skip a meal after a workout!)

 The Anabolic Window